Ingeborg Botnen

 Ingeborg Botnen (9 February 1934 – 17 March 2022) was a Norwegian politician for the Norwegian Labour Party.
 She was a member of the Parliament of Norway from 1981 to 1993, representing Telemark.

 Political career

 Local politics

-Botnen was elected member of the municipal council in Tinn from 1963 to 1983, and from 1995 to 1999.
+Botnen was elected member of the municipal council in Tinn Municipality from 1963 to 1983, and from 1995 to 1999.

 Parliament

 She was elected representative to the Storting from the constituency of Telemark for three periods.
 During the first period, from 1981 to 1985, she was a member of Kommunal- og miljøvernkomiteen.
 During her second period, she was a member of the Standing Committee on Transport and Communications from 1985 to 1986, and of the Standing Committee on Foreign Affairs and Defence from 1986 to 1989.
 During her third period at the Storting, from 1989 to 1993, she was a member of the Standing Committee on Education, Research and Church Affairs, and of the Standing Committee on Scrutiny and Constitutional Affairs from 1992 to 1993.